jrandleman/C-Declass/README.md

 class Student {            // 'class' keyword tips off declass.c
-  char fullname[50];       // empty values default to 0 (an array of 0's in this case) char school[15] = "SCU"; // all 'Student' objects will default with "SCU" as 'school' member value int year = 14;           // default school year as well long studentId;
+  char fullname[50];       // empty values default to 0 (an array of 0's in this case) char school[15] = "SCU"; // all 'Student' objects will default with "SCU" as 'school' member value int schoolYear = 14;     // default school year as well long studentId;
   char *(*copy_fcnPtr)() = strcpy; // function pointer members can also be initialized!